santiocampo1/spotify_clon/README.md

 ## Deployment 🚀

-This project will be deployed proximately to a hosting platform like GitHub Pages, Netlify, or Vercel.
-The deployment process will depend on the platform chosen. 🔜
+This project is deployed on Netlify and can be accessed at [https://songplayerclone.netlify.app](https://songplayerclone.netlify.app).

 ## Contributing 🤝